SalesforceCloudServices/heroku-usage-plugin/README.md

   $ oclif-example usage:app-list

 OPTIONS
-  -j, --json       provide the output as JSON
-  -s, --silent     Run silently for use in other methods -t, --team=team  team name or id
+  -f, --format=human|json|csv  [default: human] format of output -s, --silent                 Run silently for use in other methods -t, --team=team              team name or id
   -u, --user=user              account email or id or self

 DESCRIPTION
   ...